ManojDevelper/Archimedis/src/data/Manfacturing/capabilities.md

       - id: 5
         capabilitiescardid: Commercial
         capabilitiescardtitle: Capacity
-        capabilitiescarddesc: Archimedis has built extensive capacity to manufacture commercial scale batches of any volume.
+        capabilitiescarddesc: Archimedis capacity to manufacture pilot scale, process validation batches, launch quantity and commercial scale.
 We are backed by a robust mechanism that maintains the accuracy of formulation, while ensuring a swift pace of manufacturing.
 Devoid of human intervention, the system also blocks any impurity from entering into the medicines.
         image: ../assets/Commercial-Scale.png
         alt_tag: Commercial Scale
         capabilitiesminicards: []